The hashtag has become an ever-present aspect of social media, spreading across platforms including Facebook, Instagram, Pinterest and more.

 Before you begin the trademarking process, it’s important to consult with a trademark attorney to ensure that you are aware of your rights, any potential issues, and your requirements.

-Contact the knowledgeable attorneys at Bernick Lifson to help with your hashtag trademarking needs today.
+Contact a Minnesota trademark attorney at Bernick Lifson to help with your hashtag trademarking needs today.